Table of Contents

 - Bronchoalveolar lavage

 A fresh, early morning specimen should be collected by the deep cough.
-Sample should transfer to the laboratory immediately.
+The sample should transfer to the laboratory immediately.
 Sputum process by wet fixation technique.

 Bronchial specimen collected during bronchoscopy.
 Centrifuged and smear prepared from the cell bottom.
 It is fixed in 95% ethyl alcohol.
 Direct smear can be prepared from bronchial brushing.